saeeda12/C-plus-plus-Tutorial/(4)C++ Control Flow.md

 #####Break and/or Continue Statements
 The `break` statement can also be used in `if-else` statements, to exit the loop.
+C++ requires the `break` statement, otherwise, it will continue executing the statements in the following cases until it finds another `break;`.
 An example program is below:
 ```
 #include <iostream>
 using namespace std;